SEO Copywriting: The Insider’s Guide to Rank Content Fast

 Don’t just add the same cookie-cutter CTAs to every post.
 Think critically about their function and language: where should they go?
 What should they say?
 At what point will the customer be ready to click?
 A/B test different page layouts and CTAs against one another and use behavioral intelligence tools to see what elements grab users’ attention.
 Try different sizes, colors and words until you discover your winning CTAs.
 And remember that it’s perfectly fine to test the inclusion of multiple CTAs on the page.

-While they’re not quite a substitute for human eyes, on-page optimization tools like Yoast and Clearscope can streamline your copy review process when you’re working at scale.
+While they’re not quite a substitute for human eyes, on-page SEO analysis tools like Yoast and Clearscope can streamline your copy review process when you’re working at scale.

 Yoast’s readability score weighs your content against common metrics to make sure it’s easy for readers and search engines to understand.
 It measures how you use semantic elements such as active voice and transition words as well as structural elements like length of words, sentences, paragraphs and sections—all in real time.

 Although “readability” isn’t an official ranking factor, it makes sense that writing more clearly helps search engines understand your text better and keep users engaged longer.